-Inspired by Jimmy Demaret and Jack Burke, founding The Champions Club in Texas, Ruddy set out to find linksland to design and build his own championship links.
-During a helicopter ride he identified the perfect site at Brittas Bay.
-Located in “the garden of Ireland” only 30 minutes from the capital, it is a perfect addition to any Dublin golf itinerary.
+Inspired by Jimmy Demaret and Jack Burke who founded The Champions Club in Texas, Ruddy set out to find linksland on which to build his own championship course, and identified the perfect site at Brittas Bay in “the garden of Ireland”.
+Only 30 minutes from the capital, The European Club is a stunning and unmissable addition to any Dublin Golf Tour.

 While Ruddy’s goal was to design and build a Top 100 Course, he also wanted to ensure it had unique elements and was also enjoyable to play every day.
 First and foremost a private as a member’s course that allows visitor play.
 He succeeded on both counts and the 7th a par 4, 470-yard signature hole has additionally been recognized as one of ‘The Top 100 Holes of the World.’